 - Combine the hot cereal, milk, water, and salt in a medium saucepan.
 Bring to a boil, then reduce heat to low.
 Stir well, then cover and let cook, stirring occasionally, until thickened, about 8 minutes.

-- Stir in the cocoa powder, maple syrup, cinnamon, ginger, cardamom, and cloves.
+- Stir in the cocoa powder, maple syrup, cinnamon, and cardamom (if using).
 Taste and adjust sweetener as desired.
 Serve with desired toppings.

 - TO STORE: Store leftover oatmeal in an airtight container in the refrigerator for up to 5 days.

 - TO REHEAT: Warm the oatmeal in a microwave-safe bowl with a splash of milk to rehydrate the oats for 30-second increments, stirring after each.
 You may also warm gently over low heat on the stovetop with a splash of milk until heated through.

 - TO FREEZE: Chocolate oatmeal may be frozen for up to 6 months when kept in an airtight container.
 To thaw, transfer the oats to the fridge overnight or warm in the microwave for a few minutes with a splash of milk to rehydrate.

 Join today and start saving your favorite recipes